 - ‘I’m bored in my relationship.’
 Boredom is not necessarily a sign that a relationship is dead, however it may be stuck and in need of attention to encourage stimulus and growth.
 Introducing some novelty and exploring new experiences together can bring back some fun and energy into your relationship.

 - ‘I don’t love them anymore.’
 If this is your reality, you need to be honest with your partner and have a conversation about what the implications are for your relationship.

 - ‘I am afraid of my partner’s reaction if I leave.’
 If your marriage relationship is an abusive one, I encourage you to seek help by speaking to a Counselling professional about your experience.
 With support and the provision of additional resources, you may be better equipped to leave the relationship.

-If you or your partner are struggling with infidelity, and need direction and support to repair your relationship, then here’s what you need to do; contact me on 0434 337 245 for a FREE 10-minute phone consultation on how I can best help you or press book now to book on my online diary.
+If you or your partner are struggling with infidelity, and need direction and support to repair your relationship, then here’s what you need to do; contact me on 0434 337 245 for a FREE 10-minute phone consultation on how I can best help you or press book now.